Helioviewer-Project/hvJP2K/README.md

-hvJP2K: JPEG2000 tools for the Helioviewer project
+hvJP2K: JPEG2000 tools for the Helioviewer Project
 ==================================================